kickstarter/native-docs/iso-deployment.md

 ### App Store Deployment

 1. Bump the version number in Xcode and commit (build number is set automatically).
-2. Run the command `RELEASE=itunes make deploy` to deploy `private/master` to iTunes connect.
+2. Run the command `env RELEASE=itunes make deploy` to deploy `private/master` to iTunes connect.

 ### iTunes connect